ukhsa-collaboration/PHEnix/README.md

 In the beginning there were 2 pipelines to call SNPs: upstairs and downstairs.
 One day we decided it was a bad idea to have 2 pieplines that did similar things.
-The existing pipelines died quiet software death and new pipeline was born, to rule them all.
+The existing pipelines died, quiet software death, and new pipeline was born, to rule them all.
+Just like the ring.